What do Bleeding Gums Mean?

 Why do gums bleed?

 One of the most common causes of inflammation is buildup – of food, plaque (the soft debris that sticks to your teeth), and/or calculus (the debris that’s hardened onto your teeth).
 There are areas, especially under the gums, that may be difficult if not impossible to reach and clean on your own.
 Over time this stuff hardens and creates a pebble-in-shoe effect.
-Every time you chew, the hard points poke your gums much the way a pebble stuck in your shoe would poke your foot.
-After a while, this repeated trauma causes inflammation and bleeding and soreness.
-Good home care helps to prevent this process, but routine cleanings at your dental office are necessary to reach the areas you can’t reach and to take off the hard buildup, which you won’t be able to remove on your own.

 Are bleeding gums normal?